chenmingxiang110/avatar-generator-2/README.md

 img, _ = fg.generate()
 ```

-The model could be downloaded from the following folder, and be put under the inference folder.
+The model could be downloaded from the following link, and be put under the inference folder.
 https://drive.google.com/file/d/1Q9uJGSS_kvzPUnnMY4Y68JeShVvMZXw1/view?usp=sharing